pr0g/as/README.md

 quat_t q = mat33::to_quaternion(m); // free
 ```

 When you type `mat33::` in an IDE you'll get the list of all operations supported for `mat33_t`.
 Another idea (which is perhaps more contentious) is to put all common/generic matrix operations in the `mat` namespace, and specific operations (like `rotation_xyz`) in the `mat33` namespace.
-This might actually hinder discoverabilty in certain cases but I like the preciseness of the grouping so again this will remain until I've had a chance to start hating it 😉
+This might actually hinder discoverabilty in certain cases but I like the preciseness of the grouping so again this will remain until I've had a chance to start hating it 😉.

 ### Specializations

 The core idea of the library is to create types that are (_pretty_) generic and write all functions in terms of those generic versions.
 This is so in theory you could have a `vec_t<int, 10>` and ~~all~~ most of the operations you get with a friendly `vec3_t` all still work.

 The reality is 99.9% of the time people just want to use `vec3_t` and `mat33_t/mat44_t`.
-To make these common cases more ergonomic I provide explicit (full) template specializations for the class templates `vec2/3/4_t` and `mat33/44_t`.
+To make these common cases more ergonomic, I provide explicit (full) template specializations for the class templates `vec2/3/4_t` and `mat33/44_t`.
 The reason for doing this is purely for ease of use.
 I provide accessors for fields such as `x`, `y`, `z` and useful constructor overloads (I'll get on to function template specializations later which are done for performance reasons).

 This is most commonly done by using a `union` in `C/C++`.